Terms and conditions of all therapy provision

 These conditions will be strictly adhered to

 The following is agreed by the client or by the client’s parent or guardian on their behalf: Do not book a session if you do not agree.
-By booking you are agreeing.
+By booking you are agreeing and acknowledging INFORMED CONSENT AND CONTRACT.

 - Any medical condition has already been presented to a medical doctor for any medical treatment.
-Medical conditions are not treated / diagnosed although recognised assessment protocols may be used.
+Medical conditions are not treated* / diagnosed although recognised assessment protocols may be used (*except for where there is a NICE recommended psychological or complementary therapy treatment available, or a research evidenced treatment option).
 Weight loss can not be achieved without a sensible calorie controlled diet and exercise.
 Clients should discuss diets, exercise plans and weight loss with their medical doctor.
 Failure to disclose known mental health, learning disability or medical condition assessments or diagnosis may result in the practitioner having to discontinue treatment and may invalidate any agreed course of treatment or case management.
 We work with people with diagnosis according to NICE and other guidelines.
 We are not a statutory body and therefore may have to refuse some cases because of limits within our service.
 Any treatment offered is within psychotherapy, psychoanalysis, hypnotherapy and complementary therapy competencies (including variations such as coaching, NLP, CBT and so forth).

 - If your appointment is not reflected in the Google Cal system, and is not otherwise confirmed by private message (SMS / email) then you do not have an appointment.